 A second distinction that can be made in programmable shape formation concerns whether the units are passive or active in terms of locomotion.
 In the former case, they are agitated by an external source such as shaking, and only decide when to attach to or detach from one another.
 In the latter case, the units are additionally able to move by themselves and require no external agitation.

 In this project, we present a process for shape formation through active self-disassembly.
 The work was carried out on the Kilobot platform using 725 robots.
 The robots are arranged into a grid, but are not informed of their position in the grid, with the exception of three seed robots that define a coordinate system.
-In the first phase of the algorithm, the robots localize themselves with respect to the seed by a process of iterative trilateration.
-Upon localizing, each robot can decide whether or not it is part of a specified shape.
-Additionally, the robots know the location of an external light source, and use this information to decide whether it is easier for them to leave by going towards or against the light source.
-Once the robots agree that all of them have localized, they move on to the second phase of the algorithm, the self-disassembly itself.
-The robots that are not part of the shape move towards or away from the light source in layers, using random motion whenever necessary to avoid colliding into the shape.
+In the first phase of the algorithm, the robots localize themselves with respect to the seed by a process of multilateration.
+Upon localizing, each robot decides whether or not it is part of the desired shape.
+The robots know the location (in their coordinate systems) of an external light source, and use this information to decide whether it is easier for them to leave the formation by going towards or away from the light source.
+Once the robots have all localized, they move on to the second phase of the algorithm.
+The robots that are not part of the shape begin moving towards or away from the light source in layers, using random motion whenever necessary to avoid colliding with the shape.

 The gradient, or hop count, algorithm is inspired by natural phenomena such as the morphogen gradients present in multi-cellular development.
 It has several applications in multi-agent systems and sensor networks, serving as a basis for self-organized coordinate system formation, and finding shortest paths for message passing.
 It is a simple and well-understood algorithm in theory.
 However, we show here that in practice, it is highly sensitive to specific rare errors that emerge at larger scales.
 We implement it on a system of 1000 physical agents (Kilobot robots) that communicate asynchronously via a noisy wireless channel.
 We observe that spontaneous, short-lasting rare errors made by a single agent (e.g. due to message corruption) propagate spatially and temporally, causing cascades that severely hinder the algorithm’s functionality.
 We develop a mathematical model for temporal error propagation and validate it with experiments on 100 agents.
 This work shows how multi-agent algorithms that are believed to be simple and robust from theoretical insight may be highly challenging to implement on physical systems.
 Systematically understanding and quantifying their current limitations is a first step in the direction of improving their robustness for implementation.